miswanting/erajs/README.md

 ## Overview

->   Description Updated on: 200920
+>   Description Updated on: 210313

 <div align='center'><img src="ss.png" alt="screenshot" width="50%" /></div>

 Era.js is a next-generation cross-platform rich text game engine built by JavaScript + Python3, with Python3 as the game script.
-It is developed based on the Electron application platform and ~~Semantic UI style library.~~<sub>Deleted on 200326, <a href='Documents/en/FAQ.md'>Why?<a></sub> homemade style library.
+It is developed based on the Electron application platform and Span Charm homemade style library.

 ## Notice

-Work In Heavy Progress.
-Ultra-Experimental.
+🚧 Work In Heavy Progress.
+Ultra-Experimental. 🚧

 ## Development Philosophy

-- make full use of HTML5 technology to create a gorgeous, neat, rich, full of design sense of the game front end;
+- Make full use of HTML5 technology to create a gorgeous, neat, rich, full of design sense of the game front end, only for text-based game;
-- carefully set up the API so that game developers can worry less about things that have nothing to do with content or gameplay;
+- Carefully set up the API so that game developers can worry less about things that have nothing to do with content or gameplay;
-- all code cross-platform;
+- [WIP] All code cross-platform;
-- the development environment, packaging and deployment must be simple and reliable;
+- The development environment, packaging and deployment must be simple and reliable;
--friendly to secondary development;
+- Be friendly to re-development;
-- in principle, do not cut off any functionality provided by the technology used.
+- In principle, do not cut off any functionality provided by the technology used.
-- use the latest technology.
+- Use the latest technology.

 ## Features